1 arrested after fatal mass shooting in New Jersey; names released of victims killed

 Multiple firearms and shell casings were recovered from the scene, Grewal said.
 He added that the state will be working with federal partners to determine where the guns originated from and whether they can be linked to other recent acts of violence in the area.

 Meanwhile, the two victims who were killed have been identified.
-They are 30-year-old Kevin Elliot of Bridgeton and 25-year-old Asia Hester, also of Bridgeton.
+They are 30-year-old Kevin Elliott of Bridgeton and 25-year-old Asia Hester, also of Bridgeton.

 "This was a birthday party.
 A birthday party is supposed to be a joyous event, not a target for those hellbent on inflicting harm on a community," said Gov. Phil Murphy.